Shreyg-27/Quick-Sort-/README.md

 **We can pick an element as a pivot in the following ways:**

        1) Pick the first element as a pivot.
-       2) Pick the last element as a pivot (implemented below)
+       2) Pick the last element as a pivot.
        3) Pick a random element as a pivot.
        4) Choose the median as the pivot.